zhouyl/flowblade/docs/components/buttons/button.md

 # Button

 Versatile button component with multiple variants and states.
 Button provides a flexible way to create interactive buttons with support for various colors, sizes, variants, and states.
+Perfect for actions, submissions, and user interactions.

 ## Props